immannan/elasticsearch/md/Lab_4.md

-While discussing Date Histogram aggregation, in the [*Focusing on a specific day and changing intervals*]  section, we looked at the aggregation that\'s used to compute hourly bandwidth usage for one particular day.
+While discussing Date Histogram aggregation, we looked at the aggregation that\'s used to compute hourly bandwidth usage for one particular day.
 After completing that exercise, we had data for September 24, with hourly consumption between 12:00 am to 1:00 am, 1:00 am to 2:00 am, and so on.